ios-factor/ios-factor.com/factors/backwards-compatible-apis.md

 The status API should include information such as

  - What's the stage of the API? (e.g. testing, beta, production)
- - Is the API is depreciated?
+ - Is the API deprecated?
 If so, what date is it scheduled to be turned off?
  - Is the API offline?
 If so, will it remain so or is it a temporary outage?